 Chevening Scholarships – Chevening is the UK government’s international awards scheme.
 It offers two types of awards: Chevening Scholarships and Chevening Fellowships.
 Recipients are personally selected by British embassies and High Commissions across the world.

-GREAT Scholarships – These are joint scholarships between the UK government and certain UK institutions.
+GREAT Scholarships – These are joint scholarships between the UK government and a number of UK universities.
 They are open to undergraduate and postgraduate students from a number of countries including China, India, Indonesia, Thailand, Malaysia and Bangladesh among others and may be limited to certain areas of study.

 Commonwealth Scholarships – International students from countries in the Commonwealth can apply for a range of scholarships to study in the UK.